Hey everyone, I’m back. Don’t even ask how long it’s been lol.

 After the brownies have cooled, spread the frosting on top.
 The coconut oil in the frosting gives your brownies a beautiful sheen and keeps the frosting from becoming too runny.
 Serves a minimum of 9 people.

-The articles in this guide are not written to be construed as dietary consultations nor are they designed to diagnose any disease or illness.
+The information in this guide are not written to be construed as medical advice nor is it designed to diagnose or treat any disease or illness.
 It is strongly recommended that persons with serious or chronic medical conditions consult with a licensed physician while attempting to change to a healthier lifestyle through diet and exercise.